Gazman-Dev/confident-corn.github.io/_posts/2023-08-13-queens-of-the-stone-age-frontman-josh-homme-overcomes-challenges.markdown

 ---
 layout: post
 title:  "Queens of the Stone Age Frontman Josh Homme Overcomes Challenges and Delivers Exceptional Music"
-description: Queens of the Stone Age frontman Josh Homme has faced many demons since the release of the 2017 album 'Villains': cancer, divorce, rehab, and court battles.
-Despite these challenges, the band's new album, 'In Times New Roman...', and their live performance on the 'The End Is Nero Tour' proved their resilience and talent.
+description: "Queens of the Stone Age frontman Josh Homme has faced many demons since the release of the 2017 album 'Villains': cancer, divorce, rehab, and court battles.
+Despite these challenges, the band's new album, 'In Times New Roman...', and their live performance on the 'The End Is Nero Tour' proved their resilience and talent."
 date:   2023-08-13 13:43:14 -0400
 image: '/assets/416fd2c2-3ee0-43f9-8596-bfffd964f4d9.jpg'
 author: 'ellie'